AdamBissonnette/MmmSimpleTracker/README.md

 Mmm Simple Tracker
 ========

-This is a simple project to log client ip and browser info and tie it to a given "code" request parameter for ease of lookup.
+Log client ip and browser info along with a given "code" request parameter for ease of lookup later

 # Dependencies